 In 2018, an opportunity arose to redevelop the original Flash Flood!.
-Where the original had been limited in its graphics and representation of river flow due to the release of a desktop-only version, there were no such limitations for Vol.2.
-Instead, the new development was optimised for a new set of equipment using the Alienware 17R5 Oculus-Ready laptops (Intel i7-8750H @ 2.20GHz - 8GB RAM - NVIDIA GeForce GTX 1070), with an aim of achieving a look and feel of a AAA-game (games produced by large gaming companies intended for the global commercial market).
-This was partly in response to an increasing number of anecdotal comments on the basic level of the original graphics and participants becoming more accustomed to ever more sophisticated VR experiences.
-Photo-realistic assets were used for textures and 3D objects, and the scene was made wooded like the original to make a more interesting scene (see Figure 4).
+Where the original had been limited in its graphics and representation of river flow due to the release of a desktop-only version, there were no such limitations for Flash Flood!
+Vol.2.
+Instead, the new development was optimised for a new set of equipment using the Alienware 17R5 Oculus-Ready laptops (Intel i7-8750H @ 2.20 GHz with 8 GB RAM and an NVIDIA GeForce GTX 1070), with an aim of achieving the look and feel of a AAA game (games produced by large gaming companies intended for the global commercial market).
+This was partly in response to an increasing number of anecdotal comments on the basic level of the original graphics and participants becoming more accustomed to evermore sophisticated VR experiences.
+Photorealistic assets were used for textures and 3-D objects, and the scene was made wooded like the original to make a more interesting scene (see Fig. 4).
 The transitions at the edges of the scene were significantly improved by removing the hills and replacing these with an extended landscape (that could not be explored) and hiding the edges using stone bridges.
-The basic horizontal plain of water was replaced by the more sophisticated River Auto Material (R.A.M. by NATUREMANUFACTURE)

-asset, with customisation from the developers for the representation of the flash flood showing a rapidly rising water level with debris in the form of rocks and logs.
+The basic horizontal plain of water was replaced by the more sophisticated River Auto Material (R.A.M by NatureManufacture) asset, with customisation from the developers for the representation of the flash flood showing a rapidly rising water level with debris in the form of rocks and logs.
+Flash Flood!
 Vol.2 uses the same data and flood timeline as the original version.